Herbal Anti-Inflammatories

 Origin and Traditional Use

 Boswellia, often referred to as Indian frankincense, has been revered for centuries in Ayurvedic medicine.
-Derived from the resin of the Boswellia tree, this herb has traditionally been used to treat a variety of conditions, including arthritis, respiratory disorders, and even skincare.
+Derived from the gummy resin of the Boswellia serrata tree, this botanical has traditionally been used to soothe aching joints, support respiratory function, and improve digestion.
+Today, modern science is uncovering the biochemical reasons behind its historical success.

 Active Compounds and Mechanism of Action

-The anti-inflammatory magic of Boswellia lies in its active constituents, known as boswellic acids.
-These compounds inhibit the enzyme 5-lipoxygenase (5-LOX), which is crucial in the inflammatory process.
-By blocking this enzyme, Boswellia effectively reduces the synthesis of leukotrienes—molecules that play a significant role in chronic inflammation and related disorders.
+The anti-inflammatory potential of Boswellia lies in its active constituents, known as boswellic acids.
+The most potent of these is acetyl-11-keto-beta-boswellic acid (AKBA).
+These compounds work primarily by inhibiting the enzyme 5-lipoxygenase (5-LOX), which is a key player in the inflammatory cascade.
+By blocking this enzyme, Boswellia effectively reduces the synthesis of leukotrienes—inflammatory molecules that drive chronic joint and tissue swelling.

 Scientific Evidence